nshoemake/nshoemake/README.md

 Having worked at two Fortune-500 technology companies (Xerox and Docomo NTT) has instilled a wide-range of skills that I apply everyday as a software engineer.
 Technology has become a catalyst for personal and community growth.
 Affecting positive change through teamwork, leadership, and innovation, has become the single greatest guiding principle of my life.

-- :hammer: I’m currently building a spaced-repetition tool with automatic-speech-recognition accessibility features.
+- :hammer: I’m currently building a spaced-repetition tool with automatic-speech-recognition accessibility and machine-learning features.
 Feel free to reach out if you'd like to collaborate or learn more.

 <h3 align="left">Connect with me:</h3>